carbon-design-system/carbon-web-components/src/components/button/README.md

 There are several kinds of buttons:

-- Primary buttons should be used for the principle call to action on the page.
+- Primary buttons should be used for the principal call to action on the page.
 - Secondary buttons should be used for secondary actions on each page.
 - Danger buttons should be used for a negative action (such as Delete) on the page.